georgealexakis/factory_robot/README.md

 ``` $ roslaunch turtlebot_rviz_launchers view_navigation.launch ``` (run on workstation for visualization only, not obligatory)

-When mapping process finish, the command below should run to save the map files in /tmp folder with file name “my_map” in project folder:
+When mapping process finish, run to save the map files in /tmp folder with file name “my_map” in project folder:

 ``` $ rosrun map_server map_saver –f /tmp/my_map ```

 ### 3d Mapping

-Start creating the map by running the command below.
-Then you have to navigate the robot to allover the palce you want to map.
+Start 3d mapping by running the command below.
+Then you have to navigate the robot to allover the place you want to map.

 ``` $ roslaunch factory_robot 3d_reconstruction_mapping.launch ```